vikrammore85/Restaurent-Management/README.md

 Setup Instructions
 1. Clone the Repository
-Clone the repository to your local machine:
+Clone the repository to your local machine: https://github.com/vikrammore85/Restaurent-Management.git

-cd restaurant-management
+cd restaurant-management-api
 2. Configure MySQL Database
-Create a new MySQL database:
+Create a new MySQL database: restaurant_management

 CREATE DATABASE-- restaurant_management;
 Update the application.properties file with your MySQL credentials: